crowdbotics/cli/.github/pull_request_template.md

 - [ ] New feature
 - [ ] Minor changes

-Did you make changes to modules or created a new module?

-- [ ] Yes, and have read the [modules updates checklist](https://github.com/crowdbotics/modules/#modules-updates-checklist) documentation and followed the instructions.
-- [ ] No.

 ## Changes introduced

 _Describe the changes being introduced in this PR_